This post may contains affiliate links.

-Most electric wheelchairs can easily reach a top speed of 6 mph.
+Most electric wheelchairs can easily reach a top speed of 5 miles per hour (mph).
 With the advancement of technology, we have seen a lot of new power chairs that can go up to 17 mph.
 Manual wheelchairs, on the other hand, can easily maintain 3 mph.

 Electric wheelchairs are becoming more popular as they provide mobility for those who need them.
 Not only do they provide mobility, but they also take the weight off the person’s hands and make it easier for them to get around easily.
 Some people may think this is a luxury item, but it serves as an essential lifeline for those who need it.